The four operations on perverse motives: Weights

-\begin{proof} By \propositionref{prop_dec_support}, we may assume that $S$ is integral, and it suffices to prove the result for the full subcategory $\sM(S)_w^0$ of objects in $\sM(S)_w$ with strict support $S$ itself.
+\begin{proof} By \ref{prop_dec_support}, we may assume that $S$ is integral, and it suffices to prove the result for the full subcategory $\sM(S)_w^0$ of objects in $\sM(S)_w$ with strict support $S$ itself.

 Let $\eta$ be the generic point of $S$.
-By \corollaryref{cor_motifs_point_generique}, we have a full and essentially surjective exact functor (given by the restriction morphisms) $2-\varinjlim_U\sM(U)\ra\sM(\eta)$, where the limit is over the projective system of nonempty affine open subsets $U$ of $S$.
+By \ref{cor_motifs_point_generique}, we have a full and essentially surjective exact functor (given by the restriction morphisms) $2-\varinjlim_U\sM(U)\ra\sM(\eta)$, where the limit is over the projective system of nonempty affine open subsets $U$ of $S$.
 For such a $U$, we denote by $\sM(U)_w^0$ the full subcategory of $\sM(U)$ whose objects are motives that are pure of weight $w$ and have strict support $U$.
-By Proposition~\ref{cor_weight_filtration}, the functor above induces a full and essentially surjective functor $2-\varinjlim_U\sM(U)_w\ra\sM(\eta)_w$, and, by \propositionref{prop_dec_support}, this is turn gives a full and essentially surjective functor $2-\varinjlim_U\sM(U)^0_w\ra\sM(\eta)_w$.
+By Proposition~\ref{cor_weight_filtration}, the functor above induces a full and essentially surjective functor $2-\varinjlim_U\sM(U)_w\ra\sM(\eta)_w$, and, by \ref{prop_dec_support}, this is turn gives a full and essentially surjective functor $2-\varinjlim_U\sM(U)^0_w\ra\sM(\eta)_w$.
 Moreover, if $j:U\ra S$ is a nonempty open subset, then the exact functor $j^*_\sM:\sM(S)^0_w\ra\sM(U)_w^0$ is an equivalence of categories, because it has a quasi-inverse, given by $j_{!*}^\sM$.
 So we deduce that the restriction functor $\sM(S)_w^0\ra\sM(\eta)_w$ is full and essentially surjective.
 But this functor is also faithful, because the analogous functor on categories of $\ell$-adic perverse sheaves is faithful.
 So $\sM(S)^0_w\ra\sM(\eta)_w$ is an equivalence of categories, which means that we just need to show the theorem in the case $S=\eta$, i.e. if $S$ is the spectrum of a field.

 Now suppose that $S=\Spec k$.
-Then, by \propositionref{prop_continuity_sM}, $\sM(k)_w=2-\varinjlim_{k'}\sM(k')_w$, where the limit is over all the subfields $k'$ of $k$ that are finitely generated over $\bbQ$.
+Then, by \ref{prop_continuity_sM}, $\sM(k)_w=2-\varinjlim_{k'}\sM(k')_w$, where the limit is over all the subfields $k'$ of $k$ that are finitely generated over $\bbQ$.
 So it suffices to show the theorem for $k$ finitely generated over $\bbQ$.
 But then we can embed $k$ into $\bbC$, and the conclusion follows from \cite[Theorem~10.2.7]{BookNori}. \end{proof}